jacopodallafior/CODE_COMMON_WILD/REPORT/Accelerator_Module.md

 10. Loss of the SteerfBoard heartbeat also produces 100% braking.
 11. AxelBrake sends its own heartbeat back to SteerfBoard for system supervision.

-Detailed PID tuning and hardware-specific accelerator electronics should be documented separately if further development of this pre-existing module is required.